 Create your own simple Password Manager

-All you need is Word or Excel or similar In my last blog post, I found another reason for not re-using passwords.
-However, the problem a lot of my IT support clients complain of is that they just can’t keep track of multiple passwords – so they re-use the same ones.
-The best solution is …
+All you need is Word or Excel or similar A lot of my IT support clients complain that they just can’t keep track of multiple passwords – so they re-use the same ones.
+The best solution is to use a password manager such as Dashlane or BitWarden.
+This seems like overkill for a lot of …

 Continue reading Create your own simple Password Manager